 The new course of “Graphic Design in the Middle East” aims to explain various graphic design works from the Middle East and to examine the evolving design styles and their relationship to economy, technology and pop culture in the Middle East.
-Through field trips, students were able to fully examine traditional and contemporary graphic design work in or about the Middle East and North Africa region.

 In a continuously growing entry numbers in the Integrated Competition, Sarah Abdel Jalil and Amira Imadi were 2 out of 8 talents that were shortlisted from the MENA region.

 Congratulations are in order to the two fashion design students Lea-Maria Nahas and Diala Dabbous for winning the Inas Abou Ayyash Foundation (IAAF) Best Entrepreneurial Project 2018, an award that was competed for by students from different departments and faculties of the university.

 In what can be described as a fun, interactive and quirky talk, Karen Heard, a London College of Fashion Academic, shared with the room how an idea grows from a thought or interaction into a full fledged multi-facetted project.

 The talk has been the culmination of two projects proposed by Heard to the first year students and seniors.

 On December 10th, the Rima Hourani Exhibition Hall at the Byblos Campus hosted the 99 Posters exhibition.
 The space was filled with cleverly designed posters putting into practice various design pillars like typography, layout, grid structure, color and composition.
 Other than showcasing design principles, these posters paid tribute to Lebanese women that left their trace on society.